Rydham/Sunshine-Weather-App/README.md

 # Sunshine-Weather-App
-Just install the app and run
+Just install the apk and run